ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Caching

-{{?HTTP-CACHING=RFC9111}} defines how responses can be stored and reused for subsequent requests, including those with RateLimit fields.
+{{?HTTP-CACHING=RFC9111}} defines how responses can be stored and reused for subsequent requests, including those with RateLimit header fields.
-Because the information in RateLimit fields on a cached response may not be current, they SHOULD be ignored on responses that come from cache
+Because the information in RateLimit header fields on a cached response may not be current, they SHOULD be ignored on responses that come from cache
 (i.e., those with a positive current_age; see {{Section 4.2.3 of HTTP-CACHING}}).

 # Security Considerations